grebeard/lf-howto/README.md

 ### File Previews ###

 By default, lf will only preview text files.
 To enable previews for other file types, we can use the same script that is used by ranger.
+Since the argument number of ranger is different, we use a simple wrapper script:

+Content of wrapper script named "scope-lf-wrapper.sh"

+    #!/bin/sh
+    "$HOME/.config/ranger/scope.sh" "${1}" "${2}" "${3}" "" "" || true

 Add to your ~/.config/lf/lfrc:

-	set previewer ~/.config/ranger/scope.sh
+	set previewer ~/.config/ranger/scope-lf-wrapper.sh

-While looking for a simple solution to enable previews in lf, I also stumbled upon this additional script that adds sandboxing to the preview by using bubblewrap:
+While looking for a simple solution to enable previews in lf, I also stubled upon this additional script that adds sandboxing to the preview by using bubblewrap:

 https://github.com/gokcehan/lf/wiki/Previews#sandboxing-preview-operations